 Where is the Hopworks Bike Corral located?

 The Hopworks Bike Corral allows you to park your bike for free, where it is watched over by volunteers.
 It is located just outside the southeast corner under the Morrison Street Bridge; park your bike there first, then enter the festival at the Morrison Street Bridge entrance.
 Nearly 2,000 bikes are annually parked in the bike corral.
-This year, the Bike Corral will act as an official drop off point for BIKETOWN bikes.

 Is there anywhere to buy mugs and tokens in advance?